-NICE Bus has been at the forefront of innovation and the use of new technology to improve operations, safety, and customer convenience.
-In 2013, NICE introduced its GoMobile app, providing instant access to fare payment and schedule information via smartphone and in late 2014, NICE added real-time bus arrival to the GoMobile platform.
+NICE Bus has been in the forefront of innovation and use of new technology to improve operations, safety and customer convenience.
+A few years ago, NICE introduced its GoMobile app, providing instant access to fare payment and schedule information via smartphone.

-In 2016, NICE also introduced digital bus arrival displays at the Hempstead Transit Center.
+In 2017, NICE also introduced digital bus arrival displays at the Hempstead Transit Center.
 Providing accurate and instantaneous information enhances reliability, a proven factor in maintaining existing riders and adding new riders to the system.
-Should a delay to due weather or traffic occur, customers are alerted real-time.
+Should a delay to due weather or traffic occur, customers will know right away.